MathewStylianidis/Video-Chat-Conference/README.md

 The IP addresses in the client js file are hard coded and need to be changed in order for the web app to function properly.

+For the moment the app contains only one room.
+However, adding more should be trivial.